RedditRecs

 Reddit Icon

-ibashdaily • about 2 months ago
+ibashdaily • 3 months ago

 There's nothing wrong with climbing with a watch on.
 I do it almost exclusively with my Galaxy watch that I like and tracks pretty much everything you mention.
 Throw a wristband over it to keep it from getting scratched up and you're good to go.
 Just make sure to loosen it a notch before your session to allow for muscle contractions.